defder-su/SaveMedia/docs/Scripts-Type.md

 ### Audio-Only Scripts:

-**Channels / Playlists / Unique**: Same as "Archivist Scripts (No Comments)", but for Audio-Only content.
+**Channels / Playlists / Unique**: Same as "Archivist Scripts", but for Audio-Only content.